carloshellin/FlashPunk/_posts/2002-01-03-accessing-entities.md

  - [nearestToPoint()][13] -> returns the Entity nearest to the position
  - [nearestToRect()][14] -> returns the Entity nearest to the rectangular area

-These functions should provide lots of help when communicating Entities in your games, but if you ever have more involved or specific questions regarding this topic, don’t be afraid to drop by the [help][15] forums and post for assistance!
+These functions should provide lots of help when communicating Entities in your games, but if you ever have more involved or specific questions regarding this topic, don't be afraid to drop by the [help][15] forums and post for assistance!

-*Original tutorial by Chevy Ray Johnston*

   [1]: http://help.adobe.com/en_US/ActionScript/3.0_ProgrammingAS3/WS5b3ccc516d4fbf351e63e3d118a9b90204-7f31.html